-The history of addiction treatment in America contains within it a history of key ideas that have transformed service philosophies and In the early history of modern treatment, for example, chemical dependency emerged as a core idea that helped integrate what were then two separate fields: focused on alcoholism, the other on drug addiction.
-Other concepts. such codependency, dual diagnosis, gender-specific, developmental appropriateness. cultural competence, trauma-informed, evidencebased. of change. motivational stages enhancement, recovery management, and recovery coaching helped, or are now helping, transform addiction treatment into a more person-centered, holistic, family-centered, and recovery-focused system of care.
+The history of addiction treatment in America contains within it a history of key ideas that have transformed service philosophies and practices.
+In the early history of modern treatment, for example, chemical dependency emerged as a core idea that helped integrate what were then two separate fields: one focused on alcoholism, the other on drug addiction.
+Other concepts, such as codependency, dual diagnosis, gender-specific, developmental appropriateness, cultural competence, trauma-informed, evidence-based, stages of change, motivational enhancement, recovery management, and recovery coaching helped, or are now helping, transform addiction treatment into a more person-centered, holistic, family-centered, and recovery-focused system of care.